fastify/.github/CONTRIBUTING.md

 ## Plugins

-The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with a few adjustments:
+Contributors to Fastify's plugins must attend the same rules of the Fastify repository with a few adjustments:

 1. Any member can publish a release.